kexiZeroing/FE-Learning-notes/knowledge/react/reading official docs.md

 The best way to introduce code-splitting into your app is through the dynamic `import()` syntax.
 When Webpack comes across this syntax, it automatically starts code-splitting your app.
 If you’re using Create React App, this is already configured for you and you can start using it immediately.

 `React.lazy` takes a function that must call a dynamic `import()`.
 It resolves to a module with a default export containing a React component.
-The lazy component should then be rendered inside a `Suspense` component, which allows us to show some fallback content while we’re waiting for the lazy component to load.
+The lazy component should then be rendered inside a `Suspense` component, which allows us to show some fallback content while we’re waiting for the lazy component to load (render in the UI).
 The bundle containing the lazy component is loaded when this component is first rendered.

 ```js
 import React, { Suspense } from 'react';